rage/java-programming/data/part-2/4-methods.md

 <!-- Parametri `luku` kopioidaan metodin käyttöön, eli metodia `kasvataKolmella` varten luodaan oma muuttuja nimeltä `luku`, johon pääohjelmassa olevan muuttujan `luku` arvo kopioidaan metodikutsun yhteydessä.
 Metodissa `kasvataKolmella` oleva muuttuja `luku` on olemassa vain metodin suorituksen ajan, eikä sillä ole yhteyttä pääohjelman samannimiseen muuttujaan. -->

 The parameter `number` is copied for the method's use, i.e., a new variable called `number` is created for `incrementByThree` method, to which the value of the variable`number` in the main program is copied during the method call.
-The variable `number` inside the method `incrementByThree` exists only for theduration of the method's execution, and it has no relation to the variable of the same name in the main program.
+The variable `number` inside the method `incrementByThree` exists only for the duration of the method's execution and has no relation to the variable of the same name in the main program.

 <quiz id="1ec65f26-f66e-55d9-aa22-5a36ae9e3484"></quiz>